 Finally, I used a spade to redistribute the reserved leaf mould over the entire area.

 I watered the area but if you’re planting soaked rhizomes this shouldn’t be necessary.

 I await the first signs of growth next spring and hope to share some lovely pictures here.
 Whilst in year one the display may be sparse, it should develop year after year to provide a stunning carpet of beautiful anemones in years to come.

 One year on – an update

 A year after I planted the anemones in this area and all are looking healthy.
 The emerald green leaves shine out amongst the damp leaf litter and whilst there were no flowers in spring, the smattering of leaves shows the rhizomes are establishing and I hope it’s only a matter of time before the flowers come.

 I continue to read about how tricky wood anemones are to establish and my experience doesn’t argue otherwise.
 I started this article describing how slow they are to colonise an area and how they are a symbol therefore of ancient woodland.
-I’ll be waiting for those starry white flowers in my garden a bit longer but it will be worth it.
+I’ll be waiting for a carpet of those starry white flowers in my garden a bit longer but it will be worth it.